Elizabeth in the school cafeteria opening her plastic ware

 • Rinse and soap the washcloth to clean each part of her body

-• Rinse her body thoroughly
+• Rinse your body thoroughly

 • Turn off the shower (or let the tub drain)

-• Dry her body thoroughly
+• Dry your body thoroughly

 • Hang up the wet washcloth and damp towel